75r11bot/telegram-promo-bot/README.md

-# Telegram Promo Bot
+# telegram-promo-bot

-Automated promo code bot using Telegram and Playwright.
+Automated bot to read promo codes from Telegram and submit them to websites.